MLionaird/CS-E-Portfolio/_posts/2021-12-25-my-second-post.md

 ---
 layout: post
-title: Introduction to Python
+title: Launching into Cyber Security
 subtitle: Each post also has a subtitle
-categories: Python
+categories: Launch module
-tags: [Python, intro, certificate]
+tags: []
 ---

-## Introduction to Python
+## Launching into Cyber Security

-This post is meant to summarize some of the key concepts I have learned in the course *Introduction to Python*
+This post is meant to summarize some of the key concepts I have learned in the course *Launching into Cyber Security*

 ![datacamp certification](/assets/images/banners/datacamp_certificate_dummy.jpg)